haise0/Gaidaros/README.md

 ```

 ## Notes
-> Just a school capstone project, feel free to re-use all the codes
+> Just a school project, feel free to re-use all the codes

 ## Demo